TomiOhl/contracts-base-hardhat/README.md

 ## Documentation

-Documentation for the contracts is generated via the [solidity-docgen](https://github.com/OpenZeppelin/solidity-docgen) package.
+The documentation for the contracts is generated via the [solidity-docgen](https://github.com/OpenZeppelin/solidity-docgen) package.
 Run the tool via the following command:

 ```bash
 npm run docgen